Introduction

 A big rule says healthcare facilities and doctors can’t tell you which hospice you must use.
 It’s like being in a library full of books—you get to pick the one you want to read, not the librarian.
 If someone tries to tell you there’s only one choice, that’s not right.
 You can choose the hospice that feels like the best fit for your family.

-If you ever feel like your choice is being taken away, speaking up is okay.
-Ask questions, seek advice from patient advocates, or even seek legal help.
+If you ever feel your choice is being taken away, speaking up is okay.
+Ask questions, seek advice from patient advocates, or seek legal help.
 Your voice matters, and so does your choice.

 Empowering Families in the Face of Pressure